-We all have what we are good at in the gym.
-Some of us come from bodybuilding backgrounds, and we are really good at picking up heavy things, and putting them down!
-Others are good runners, while others can spend hours and hours doing cardio.
-This is your comfort zone, I challenge you to step out of your comfort zone at the gym!
+We all have what we’re good at in the gym.
+Some of us come from bodybuilding backgrounds and excel at picking up heavy things and putting them down.
+Others are great runners, while some can spend hours doing cardio.
+This is your comfort zone, and I challenge you to step out of it!

-Someone like me, who could never dance at the club without becoming highly intoxicated did not mesh well with a dancing class like Zumba.
+Someone like me, who could never dance at the club without feeling totally out of place, didn’t mesh well with a dancing class like Zumba.
 In fact, I walked away from it many times in the past.
-Then one day, I decided to give it a try as a goof.
-I felt totally ridiculous trying to follow along with the movements, gyrating my hips made me feel extremely feminine and uncomfortable.
-It challenged my standard of training, and put my ego and masculinity to the test.
+Then one day, I decided to give it a try just for fun.
+I felt pretty out of my element trying to follow along with the movements.
+Gyrating my hips made me uncomfortable and pushed me beyond my standard way of training in ways I didn’t expect.

-I highly encourage everyone, regardless of your sport, to add yoga a few times a week.
-Trust me!
-This is the only class that makes me feel sore, and it targets places in my body that I didn’t even know existed.
-Combined with my strength and conditioning training, I am certain that my body is going to develop to a level that is even better than my peak at 20!
+I highly recommend everyone, no matter your sport, to add yoga a few times a week.
+This class is the only one that makes me sore in new ways and targets muscles I didn’t even know I had.
+Combined with my strength training, I’m confident my body will get better than it ever was at 20!

-Don’t be like those people.
-Come in, work hard, challenge yourself, and take my advice and step out of your comfort zone!
-If you are a cardio beast, try pumping some iron.
-If you are a muscle head, try doing some cardio classes.
-Get out and explore your weakness, whatever that may be!
-In the long run, for balance, your body will thank you!
+Don’t be like that.
+Come in, work hard, challenge yourself, and take my advice: step out of your comfort zone!
+If you’re all about cardio, try lifting some weights.
+If you’re a weightlifting enthusiast, give a cardio class a shot.
+Explore what you’re not great at.
+In the long run, your body will thank you!

 I can relate on so many levels but unfortunately my own personal experience has had a negative impact on me that keeps me from the gym.
 I’m a plus sized woman, its no secret.
 I am healthy (cholesterol, sugar, BP, etc) but I am technically labeled obese so losing weight is something that has always been on my list.
 And I have always struggled.